 I’ve always found service in Bali to be impeccable, and El Kabron’s waitstaff did not disappoint.

 The second time I dined at the cliffside restaurant, my mum and I were promptly escorted our to our table – and were given the best available seating in the pool area.
 As we made our way to our table, we were greeted by waitstaff and the manager, who happened to be overseeing the pool area at that time.
-Our food and drinks were, like the first time, quick to arrive to the table.
+Our food and drinks were again quick to arrive at the table.
 Considering that there were far more patrons dining on this occasion, I can say for certain the service at El Kabron is timely and the staff are attentive.

 The El Kabron Experience

 Despite my first time at El Kabron being welcomed by a rainy afternoon, my friend and I had an incredible dining experience at El Kabron.
 Even when it was time to leave, I probably could have stayed longer.
 The only downside of our experience was the weather – an uncontrollable circumstance.
 Due to the rainy weather, this meant that the outside area and pool were closed while we were there.
 Even though it was a bit of a shame, the view was breath-taking and we were able to watch the storm roll in.

 As soon as I booked my next trip to Bali, I knew that I needed to get back to El Kabron for a sunset.
 But on my next trip, from the day we arrived in Bali leading up to the morning of our reservation day, the weather had been awful – rainy, cloudy, and grey with absolutely no trace of blue sky.
 By some sort of miracle, the sky began to clear in the afternoon right before our reservation time and I got to witness the much-anticipated sunset.
 (Thank you Mother Nature!)